Basic Safety Concept

 We have also created a system that allows employees assigned overseas to receive consultations and guidance from internal industrial physicians, public health nurses, and nurses via online conferencing.
 In addition, the Company subscribes to a medical assistance service that provides hospital appointments, medical interpretation and cashless services using overseas travel insurance in the event of injury or illness to employees assigned overseas and others.

-We are subsidizing half of out patient fees up to ¥10,000 for employees who are taking up the challenge of quitting smoking through health insurance associations.
+We are subsidizing half of outpatient fees up to ¥10,000 for employees who are taking on the challenge of quitting smoking through health insurance associations.

-As an initiative to prevent secondhand smoking, we have prohibited all indoor smoking, set up smoking areas (outdoor), and prescribed smoking times.
+As an initiative to prevent secondhand smoking, we have prohibited all indoor smoking, set up smoking areas ( outdoor), and prescribed smoking times.
+We also hold regular monthly, Company-wide no smoking days.

 Under the cafeteria plan (selective welfare system), one of the in-house welfare systems, we have prepared many items to support health and for work and family balancing, providing help for employees’ needs.